Scrutiny

 Scrutiny at Southend

-Southend on Sea City Council has three multi-party Scrutiny Committees which support the work of the Executive (Cabinet) and the Council as a whole:
+Southend on Sea City Council has four multi-party Scrutiny Committees which support the work of the Executive (Cabinet) and the Council as a whole:

-The Committees meet on average six times a year, and the meetings are held in public.
-These generally take place at the Civic Centre, Southend-on-Sea.
-For further information about the meetings of Scrutiny Committees, please visit the Meetings page.
+The Committees meet on average six times a year, the meetings are held in public and generally take place at the Civic Centre, Southend-on-Sea.
+For further information about the meetings of Overview & Scrutiny Committees, please visit the "Meetings" page.

 Get the best from this site